SwedbankPay/developer.swedbankpay.com/pax-terminal/Nexo-Retailer/Quick-guide/index.md

 ---
 ## Simplest Form of Integration

-Depending on the solution one wants to build, to make a payment just takes two request and their responses.
-A `LoginRequest` and a `PaymentRequest` with a happy flow that gives a successful `LoginResponse` and an apporved payment that gives a successful `PaymentResponse` with the receipt data.
+Depending on the solution one wants to build, to make a payment just takes two requests and their responses.
+A `LoginRequest` and a `PaymentRequest` with a happy flow that gives a successful `LoginResponse` and an approved payment that gives a successful `PaymentResponse` with the receipt data.
 To make it a little more acceptable one probably wants to be able to abort using an `AbortRequest`, and ask for a transaction status with a `TransactionStatus` request.

 {:.code-view-header}